soundarya-ds/exploratory-data-analysis/README.md

 - Trend analysis over time
 - Data visualization across countries and years

+## Missing Values
+The dataset contains missing values only in the `Code` column, which represents country codes.
+Since this column is not required for analysis, it was removed.
+All remaining columns contain complete data.

 ## Outcome
 Identified key patterns in mental illness prevalence, observed variations across countries, and analyzed temporal trends that highlight changes in mental health prevalence over time.